catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-openstack-dynamic-inventory.rst

 We can see a number of different groupings of instances are available including groupings based on the metadata we passed.
-Metadata with the key ``group`` is a special case that will be translated directly into a ansible host group of that name.
+Metadata with the key ``group`` is a special case that will be translated directly into an Ansible host group of that name.

 Any of these groups may be used within a playbook, for example lets make use of